hakansuku/D1APACTraining/9_2 Manually instrument your PHP application with OpenTelemetry.md

 # 9_2_1 Manually instrument your PHP application with OpenTelemetry

-## In this tutorial we will instrument PHP application with Opentelemetry using the environment created in
+## In this tutorial we will instrument PHP application with Opentelemetry using the environment created in previous tutorial 9_1

 - install PHP and composer with below commands:
 > use root user